-REPORT DIGEST
+| REPORT DIGEST

-(In accordance with the
+FINANCIAL AUDIT AND COMPLIANCE EXAMINATION (In accordance with the

 For the Year Ended

-June 30, 2007
+June 30, 2007 Summary of Findings: Total

-Total this audit 6
+this audit 6 Total

-Total last audit 5
+last audit 5 Repeated

-Repeated from last audit 4
+from last audit 4 Release Date: March 11, 2008

-Office of the Auditor General
+State of Illinois Office of the Auditor

-To obtain a copy of the Report contact:
+General WILLIAM G. HOLLAND AUDITOR GENERAL To obtain a copy of the

-Office of the Auditor General
+Report contact: Office of the Auditor

-This Report Digest and the Full Report are also available on
+Full Report are also available on the worldwide web at |

 SYNOPSIS

-· All employees were not required to submit time sheets to document the time spent on official State business as required by the State Officials and Employees Ethics Act.
+· The University did not properly record contract retainage liabilities in the financial statements. · The University’s Internal Audit Department did not fully comply with the Fiscal Control and Internal Auditing Act. · All employees were not required to submit time sheets to document the time spent on official State business as required by the State Officials and Employees Ethics Act. · The University failed to ensure adequate security over its computer systems and resources. {Financial Information is summarized on the reverse page.} |

 WESTERN ILLINOIS UNIVERSITY